Menu

 To experience Talking Mimes yourself, use it in your organisation, family, circle of friends, or at an event - you can now self service for FREE.
 If you have access to a Meta / Oculus GoQuest, Quest 2, Quest Pro, Quest 3, or Quest 3S (recommended) - instructions to install and deliver are available here.

-Closed Captions are available on all platforms.
-Audio Description is available on all platforms except the Oculus Go.
+closed captions logo Closed Captions are available on all platforms. audio description logo Audio Description is available on all platforms except the Oculus Go.

-For anyone who has experienced cybersickness with VR, Talking Mimes has been designed to limit or eliminate these effects.
-It runs at a high framerate, is monoscopic, and is a still, seated experience.
-Testing with people who otherwise suffer cybersickness has confirmed most do not experience it with Talking Mimes VR.
+Talking Mimes has been designed to limit or eliminate cybersickness.
+It is a still, seated experience that runs at a high framerate, and is monoscopic.
+Testing with people who usually suffer cybersickness has confirmed most do not experience it with Talking Mimes VR.

 The experience should ideally be coupled with a WORKSHOP.
 Empathy on its own is a gift, but it's only halfway.
 We need to avoid pity-traps and empathy-tourism.
 We need to learn the tools that transform this new understanding into compassionate action - behavioural and social change.
 Our research psychologist, Dr Sarvnaz Taherian, has developed a comprehensive workshop for Talking Mimes using an empirically validated experiential learning framework (i.e. science says it works good).
 Talk to us about running a workshop, and/or download the kit of workshop materials to run one yourself - you can use and adapt these materials for free under a creative commons license.